FDA Approves Blood Plasma to Treat COVID-19

 Plasma is the latest cure-all candidate in the global fight against the coronavirus, which has claimed over 800,000 lives.

 Last week, Polish pharmaceutical company Biomed Lublin began producing the world’s first drug made from plasma with COVID-19 antibodies.
-The United Kingdom is currently running two plasma trials, though recent analysis said its benefits are “very uncertain.”
+The United Kingdom is currently running two plasma trials, though a recent analysis said its benefits are “very uncertain.”

 Malaria drug hydroxychloroquine was floated as a potential treatment earlier in the pandemic and was especially promoted by President Trump.
 In June, however, the FDA revoked its emergency authorization after concluding that it provides no benefit to COVID-19 patients.
 The agency also noted later that hydroxychloroquine may have severe side effects, including heart, kidney, and liver problems.